gaurav-aiml/pop_rollup_coding_challenge/README.md

 3. Length of set of TRACTS in the CSBA

-4. Population in the year 2000 added up for all the TRACTS in a CBSA
+4. Population in the year 2000 in a CBSA

-5. Population in the year 2010 added up for all the TRACTS in a CBSA
+5. Population in the year 2010 in a CBSA

 6. Percentage change in population for the CBSA from 2000 to 2010 rounded to 2 decimal places